Shopify/graphql-js-schema/README.md

 ```

 This will create a directory called schema, and a root module called `Schema` in
 the file `schema/types.js`.
-It wall also collect all the non-scalar types in
+It will also collect all the non-scalar types in
 `schema/types/`, and export them.
 The top level bundle exists for convenience,
 but you can consume these modules however you like.